 My name is Sam Jennings.
-I was born in San Francisco, but I grew up in Chicago where I lived for many years.
+Born in San Francisco but grew up in Chicago.
 I started painting in high school and followed that passion to the School of the Art Institute of Chicago.
 It's at art school that I discovered the internet just as it was becoming widely accessible, and I began using the computer as a design tool.
 This lead to several years in the first "internet boom" and then over a decade in the music business as a web and print designer.

 I worked for the musician Prince starting with the Love4OneAnother.com project at the end of 1998.
 This led to several other web projects with him as we explored how an independent artist could use the internet to reach their audience directly and establish a community without a record label.
 This led to the launch of the NPG Music Club in 2001.
 We provided new music, radio shows, and concert tickets directly to fans at a time when very few artists were taking full advantage of the internet, and certainly not independently without any strings to the industry.
 Over 5 years we experimented with several formats and configurations, and we were rewarded with not only a strong and vibrant member community, but also a Webby Award in 2006 for Best Celebrity Site and Lifetime Achievement Webby for Prince.